marxin/texi2rst-generated/sphinx/gccint/target-macros/describing-relative-costs-of-operations.rst

   This is part of the GCC manual.
   For copying conditions, see the GPL license file

+.. index:: costs of instructions, relative costs, speed of instructions

 .. _costs:

-.. index:: costs of instructions

-.. index:: relative costs

-.. index:: speed of instructions

 Describing Relative Costs of Operations
 ***************************************